Harissa Lentil ‘Meatball’ Bowl

 • In a small bowl, stir together the remaining 2 tablespoons of harissa paste with 2 tablespoons of olive oil.

 • Remove the lentil meatballs from the oven and, while they’re still warm, gently reshape them into neat balls.
 Brush all over with the harissa oil, then return to the oven for 1 more minute.
+Don’t worry if the balls feel a little soft when they come out of the oven – they’ll firm up as they cool slightly.

 • To serve, spoon the mint yoghurt into bowls, top with the tomato-cucumber salad, lentil meatballs, and pickled red onion.
 Finish with the reserved mint leaves, freshly ground black pepper, and any leftover harissa oil.
 Serve with warm flatbread.